 A Safeguarding Adults Review (SAR) is a multi-agency review process which seeks to determine what agencies could have done differently that could have prevented harm or a death from taking place.
 The purpose of a SAR is to promote effective learning and improvement, not to apportion blame.

-The Keeping Bristol Safe Partnership is responsible for the commissioning of Safeguarding Adult Reviews as directed under The Care Act 2014 and conducts SARs in accordance with the KBSP SAR Protocol.
+The Keeping Bristol Safe Partnership is responsible for the commissioning of Safeguarding Adult Reviews and conducts SARs in accordance with the KBSP SAR Protocol (2017).

-If you believe that a case meets the criteria for SAR, please complete this form and email to KBSP@bristol.gov.uk to make other arrangements.
-You will need to demonstrate how the criteria are fulfilled, and provide as much information as possible to support this.
+If you believe that a case meets the criteria for SAR, please complete a SAR Request Form and email to KBSP.email@example.com.
+You will need to demonstrate how the criteria are fulfilled and provide as much information as possible to support this.

 Before submitting the referral do discuss with your agency representative on the KBSP SAR/DHR sub group.
-If you do not have a representative please discuss with the Safeguarding lead in your organisation.
+If you do not have a representative please discuss with the adult safeguarding lead in your organisation.
+If you are unsure if your organisation has a representative on the KBSP SAR/DHR sub group, contact KBSP.firstname.lastname@example.org and the business unit will be able to advise you.

 Martyn was a 25 year old man with mild learning disabilities and foetal alcohol spectrum disorder.
 He tragically died in October 2018.
 Video evidence from the hours prior to his death showed that he had been the subject of abuse whilst intoxicated.
 The cause of death could not be definitively linked to the abuse that Martyn experienced.
 The themes of mental capacity, mate crime, substance misuse, social isolation and meaningful activity have been explored in this SAR.Read More